 How long does a bank transfer take?

 You’ve probably noticed that some bank transfers are quicker than others.
 So how do you know when your recipient is going to receive the funds you send them?
-In this blog we tackle how long it takes for a bank transfer to reach its recipient – and several related questions you might find useful.
+In this article we tackle how long it takes for a bank transfer to reach its recipient – and several related questions about online banking you might find useful.

 What do you need to make a bank transfer?